nicholaswile/ImmersiveEmpathicInterfaceLab.github.io/README.md

 https://ImmersiveEmpathicInterfaceLab.github.io

 Website for the Immersive Empathic Interface Lab in the Department of Software Engineering and Game Development at Kennesaw State University.
+Created and maintained by Nicholas Wile.

-## Template Credits
+## Credits
-Spectral by HTML5 UP
-html5up.net | @ajlkn
+Template adapted from Spectral by HTML5 UP html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)